ZJUVAI/Newclid/experiments/cot_sft_generation/docs/current/BACKTRACE_TEXT_V1_MAINLINE.md

 `backtrace_text_v1` is a text-only writer-only mainline.

-Its design goal is narrower than the insight family: instead of asking for an insight-first helper pitch, it starts from the visible goal, backtraces only through the non-aux visible portion of the hidden proof DAG, stops at the first frontier that cannot be expanded inside that visible backtrace core, and then motivates the approved auxiliary construction.
+Its design goal is narrower than the insight family: instead of asking for an insight-first helper pitch, it starts from the visible goal, backtraces only through the non-aux visible portion of the hidden proof DAG, organizes that route into ordered visible stages, stops when a visible stage already has direct aux-point dependencies, and then motivates the approved auxiliary construction.

 ## Definitions